 The ESR governance and assessment tools that we have in place help us to evaluate our corporate clients' capacity to manage the risks.
 Periodically we review the clients and transactions and this takes place throughout the entire lifetime of the relationship.
 ING takes a risk-based approach on ESR topics, meaning that the higher the perceived risk level, the more extensive the due diligence process and review will be.
 Depending on the level of risk assigned, a review typically occurs every 1-3 years.
 For high-risk engagements a thorough review takes place on a yearly basis.
-The ING Group ESR team also provides training to front office, risk and compliance colleagues on the ESR Framework and the application of the Equator Principles worldwide.
+The ING Group ESR team also provides training to Front Office and Risk colleagues on the ESR Framework and the application of the Equator Principles worldwide.

-ING continues to play a role in different initiatives that help to manage risks, such as the Equator Principles Association, where we are part of the Steering Committee.
-The Equator Principles are a framework adopted by financial institutions to assess and manage environmental and social risk, including modern slavery, in project (related corporate) finance.
+ING continues to play a role in different initiatives that help to manage risks, such as the Equator Principles Association.
+The Equator Principles is a framework adopted by financial institutions to assess and manage environmental and social risk, including modern slavery, in project (related corporate) finance.
 We apply the Equator Principles for projects in scope of the Principles.
-As part of the alignment with the IFC Performance Standards and World Bank Group's Environmental, Health, and Safety Guidelines under the Equator Principles, promoting safe and healthy working conditions and the avoidance of forced labour and harmful child labour is an essential requirement when financing projects.
+As part of the alignment with the IFC Performance Standards and World Bank Group's Environmental, Health, and Safety Guidelines under the Equator Principles, promoting safe and healthy working conditions, and the avoidance of forced labour and harmful child labour is an essential requirement when financing projects.
+Based on the ESG

-Additionally, ING has developed an ESG risk framework, which assists in managing ESG risk effectively through the application of the risk management process at varying levels of the organization.
-To learn more please see pages 189-192 of ING Annual Report 2023.
+Risk Framework, we manage these ESG risks through the application of the risk management process at varying levels of the organization.
+To learn more, please, see pages 211-215 of ING's Annual Report 2024.